Assists In Ice Hockey Explained: Types & Examples

 Primary Assists

-Primary assists in ice hockey are given to players who make the final pass to a teammate resulting in a goal.
-These are the primary form of assists, generally used as the only form of assists in other sports.
+Primary assists in ice hockey are given to players who make the final pass to a teammate, resulting in a goal.
+These are the primary forms of assists, generally used as the only forms of assists in other sports.

 Secondary Assists

-Secondary assists are pretty different from primary assists, and they have stirred some disagreement over the idea of them being considered as a form of assists in ice hockey.
+Secondary assists are pretty different from primary assists, and they have stirred some disagreement over the idea of them being considered a form of assist in ice hockey.
 A secondary assist is given to a player who made the pass to a player who gave the primary assist.
-This means the second passer before a goal was scored.

 Ice Hockey Assist Rules

-Not every pass or assistance is counted as a primary or secondary assist in ice hockey.
+Not every pass or assist is counted as a primary or secondary assist in ice hockey.
 In this section, we will be looking at the rules that guide assists in ice hockey.

-- If a goal is not scored by the player who receives a pass, then an assist is not recorded
+• If a goal is not scored by the player who receives the pass, then an assist is not recorded

 NHL Assist Leaderboard